Frank Chapman (baseball): Career

-Little is currently known about the career of Chapman outside of his Major League appearance.
+Little is known about the career of Chapman outside of his Major League appearance.
 According to SABR, 1887 was the only year he played professional baseball.
 He made appearances with a team from Hazleton in the Central Pennsylvania League and with a team from Reading in the Pennsylvania State Association; the stats he recorded for both teams are unknown.
 Chapman is also believed to have pitched for a team in Kingston, New York, but it is not listed in his minor league record.

 His only Major League appearance took place on July 22, 1887, when the Philadelphia Athletics signed him from the Reading club to pitch in a game against the Cleveland Blues at Jefferson Street Grounds.
 Facing Blues starter Mike Morrison, Chapman gave up six runs in the first five innings.
 The game ended in unusual fashion, as Morrison declared a forfeit in the sixth inning with the Blues leading by two runs following a heated argument with an umpire.
 As a result, Chapman is credited with a complete game, but not a win.
 Overall, in his five innings of work, he gave up eight hits, four earned runs and six runs total, two walks, and four strikeouts.
 As a batter, he did not collect a hit in two at-bats.